 - Use All of the Attractions — The Go London Explorer Pass bundles admission fees for two, three, five, or seven included attractions of your choosing.
 Although you’ll pay less than you would at the door, you could lose money if you don’t visit the number of attractions you paid for.

 - Choose the More Expensive Attractions — Many of the attractions included on the Go London Explorer Pass are high value, which makes it easy to get your money’s worth.
-There are 19 sites that cost £15 or less on their own, though, so don’t load up on those.

 How to Get the Go London Explorer Pass